ssimplexity/CS492_spring2024/README.md

 - 23 April: Mid-term exam revision.
 Topic Proposal for the project.
 - 25 April: Algorithms for CNF-SAT.
 Chapter 8.1 from [Fomin and Kratsch' textbook](https://link.springer.com/book/10.1007/978-3-642-16533-7)
 - 30 April: Hardness in parameterized complexity.
 Chapter 13 from Cygan et al. For details on the class NP and NP-completeness, check Chapter 2 of [Arora and Barak](https://theory.cs.princeton.edu/complexity/book.pdf).
 One can find a more comprehensive treatement on W-hierarchy in [Flum and Grohe](https://link.springer.com/book/10.1007/3-540-29953-X) and [Downey and Fellows](https://link.springer.com/book/10.1007/978-1-4612-0515-9).
 - 2 May: (S)ETH-based lower bound.
+Chapter 14 from Cygan et al.
 - Week 11: Introduction to approximation algorithms.
 - Week 12: Primal-dual approach.
 Homework 4 out.
 - Week 13: LP-based rounding.